Investigative works of Anas Aremeyaw Anas: January 2012 – The Prez’s Assignment – Stealing the People’s Power

-June 2012 - Dons of the forest
+June 2012 – Dons of the Forest

 A follow-up to "In The Interest of The State" operation to busted a ring of people who diverted and sold fertilizers meant for the cocoa farmer.

-July 2012 - Deadly gold
+July 2012 – Deadly Gold

-An investigation into the negative effects of illegal gold mining in Ghana.
+An investigation into the negative effects of illegal gold mining (Galamsey) in Ghana.

-September 2012 - Wild Ghana Project
+September 2012 – Wild Ghana Project

 A look at how gullible and vulnerable customers can be exploited, featuring the "Abortion Lord" who had sex with his female clients when they came to him for abortions.

-February 2011 - Enemies of the nation
+February 2011 – Enemies of the Nation

-Undercover to expose fraud and corruption at one of Ghana’s key points of entry, the Tema harbor.
+Undercover to expose fraud and corruption at one of Ghana's key points of entry, the Tema harbor.